How to Put an Evacuation Plan Together

 If you feel so inclined, I would have a meeting (barbecue, maybe) with those neighbors you feel comfortable talking about disasters before they hit and how you can help one another.

-Please remember those elderly neighbors and disabled people on your street in your evacuation plan.
+Please remember those older neighbors and disabled people on your street in your evacuation plan.

 What About Pets During an Emergency Evacuation?

-Don’t forget our pet needs, we need water and food for them as well.
-Put together a bag if possible with food and water dishes, extra collars, leashes, harnesses, etc.
+Don’t forget our pet needs; we also need water and food for them.
+Put together a bag, if possible, with food and water dishes, extra collars, leashes, harnesses, etc.

 If you think a crate is right for your pet, take one with you.
-Make sure you have a litter box with strong bags with kitty litter and baggies to use to pick up after all our pets.
+Ensure you have a litter box with strong bags with kitty litter and baggies to pick up after all our pets.

-I’m sure those with larger animals have a harder time to protect their animals that can’t be taken to shelters.
+I’m sure those with larger animals have a more challenging time protecting animals that can’t be taken to shelters.
 Please have medical records for your pet (s) because they may be required to enter some emergency locations.
 Here is my 72-hour kit pet list that may help you as well.

 How Much Water Should You Store by Linda